jejacks0n/teaspoon/README.md

 <dt> stylesheets </dt><dd>
   If you want to change how Teabag looks, or include your own stylesheets you can do that here.
 The default is the stylesheet for the HTML reporter.<br/><br/>

+  <b>Note:</b> Spec related CSS can and should be loaded using fixtures.

   <b>default:</b> <code>["teabag"]</code>
 </dd>